 Moving to Oslo

-Oslo is the capital of Norway, situated at the head of the 110-mile long Oslo Fjord.
-Regardless of which direction one enters Oslo from, be it air, sea or road, one will likely be struck by the profusion of nature surrounding the city.
-Nestled there between water, islands and forested hills, Oslo's physical layout is closely linked with its natural features.
+Oslo is the capital of Norway, situated at the head of the 110 mile (177 km) long Oslo Fjord.
+Regardless of which direction it is entered from, whether by air, sea or road, expats will likely be struck by the profusion of nature surrounding the city.
+Nestled between water, islands and forested hills, Oslo's physical layout is closely linked with its natural features.

-Expats moving to Oslo will find that even in the city centre, the nearest park is never more than a few blocks away from one's accommodation.
-A ten-minute boat ride from the centre takes you to lovely beaches on the Oslo Fjord islands.
-In the winter, Oslo has hundreds of kilometres of cross-country trails within the city boundaries, in addition to eight ski centres.
+Expats moving to Oslo will find that even in the city centre, the nearest park is never more than a few blocks away from their accommodation.
+A ten-minute boat ride from the city centre transports residents to lovely beaches on the Oslo Fjord islands.
+In winter, the city has hundreds of miles of cross-country trails within its boundaries, in addition to eight ski centres.

-Oslo is the cultural, scientific, economic and governmental centre of Norway.
-The government and Parliament are located here, and at the end of Oslo's main street, Karl Johan’s Gate, you will find the Royal Palace, home to Norway’s Royal family.
-The city is also a hub of Norwegian trade, banking, industry and shipping.
-It is also an important centre for maritime industries and maritime trade in Europe.
-Oslo's share of the national GDP is 20 per cent (2012).
+The city is the cultural, scientific, economic and administrative centre of Norway and contributes almost a quarter of the country's gross domestic product.
+The government and Parliament are located here, and at the end of Oslo's main street, Karl Johan’s Gate, is the Royal Palace, home to Norway’s Royal family.
+The city is also a hub for Norwegian trade, banking and industry, as well as being an important centre for maritime industries and trade in Europe.

 It is also consistently ranked as one of the most expensive cities in the world by several studies.
 In 2014, for instance, Oslo was ranked as the world's fourth most expensive city in the Economist Intelligence Unit’s Worldwide Cost of Living Survey.
 At the same time, however, it did not make the top 10 in the 2013 Mercer Cost of Living Survey.
 What is clear, is that the city's relatively high cost of living is balanced by the quality of life enjoyed by its residents.